FireAnts-PSU-Capstone-team/capstone/README.md

-bash launch.bash clean          delete any existing version of the web server image bash launch.bash run            run the program bash launch.bash stop           stop the program bash launch.bash rebuid         remove all data and rebuild the program bash launch.bash rebuid-db      remove only DB data and re-run the program bash launch.bash test           test the program (for a fresh/new built program)
+bash launch.bash clean          delete any existing version of the web server image bash launch.bash run            run the program bash launch.bash stop           stop the program bash launch.bash rebuild         remove all data and rebuild the program bash launch.bash rebuild-db      remove only DB data and re-run the program bash launch.bash test           test the program (for a fresh/new built program)
 ```